Women in Haiti

-Women in Haiti have equal constitutional rights to men in the economic, political, cultural and social fields, as well as in the family.
+Women in Haiti have equal constitutional rights to men in the economic, political, cultural and social spheres, as well as within the family.

-However, the reality in Haiti is quite far from the law.
-The structural issues of the country, in combination with patriarchal views that dominate the culture, bar Haitian women's ability to experience full autonomy in the eyes of the state.
-These trends have been consistent throughout the history of the country irrespective to times of peace or political unrest.
+However, the reality of women's experience in Haiti differs from the provision of the law.
+Structural issues and patriarchal views limit Haitian women's ability to experience full autonomy.
+These trends have persisted throughout the country's history, both during period of peace and political unrest.

 Women and society

-Some Haitian scholars argue that Haitian peasant women are often less socially restricted than women in Western societies or even in comparison to more westernized elite Haitian women.

-Compared to their Latin-American counterparts, the participation of Haitian women in agriculture, commerce and industry has been high.
-During the US occupation of Haiti (1915-1934) peasant women actively participated in guerilla warfare and anti-US intelligence gathering to free the country.
-Because of their involvement in commerce, Haitian peasant women have accumulated resources independent of their partners in contrast to more westernized elite Haitian women.
+Some Haitian scholars argue that Haitian peasant women are often less socially restricted than women in Western societies and than more Westernized elite Haitian women.
+Compared with their Latin-American counterparts, Haitian women's participation in agriculture, commerce and industry has been high.
+During the US occupation of Haiti (1915–1934), peasant women actively participated in guerilla warfare and anti-US intelligence gathering to free the country.
+Because of their involvement in commerce, Haitian peasant women have accumulated resources independently of their partners, in contrast to more Westernized elite Haitian women.

 Political representation

-Michele Pierre-Louis, former prime minister, has proven a fervent promoter of women's rights in Haiti.
+Michele Pierre-Louis, former prime minister, has been a prominent advocate of women's rights in Haiti.